orakaro/Swift-monad-Maybe-Reader-and-Try/README.md

 and usage:
 ```swift
 let dbPath = "path_to_db"

 func update(userName: String, newName: String) -> Void {
 	let db = DB(path: dbPath)
 	var user = db.findUser(userName)
 	user.name = newName
 	db.updateUser(user)
 }

 update("dummy_id", newName: "Thor")
 // Thor in: path_to_db
 ```
-In real life `DB` may be compicated and seperated as a whole infrastructure layer.
+In real life `DB` may be complicated and seperated as a whole infrastructure layer.
 Assume that `DB` can find an user by his name and update his information to the Database.

 The problem is `update` function now holding a reference to `dbPath`, which I want to switch during test or runtime.
 I will rewrite the `update` function to return only a `Reader`
 ```swift
 struct Environment {
 	var path: String
 }

 func updateF(userName: String, newName: String) -> Reader<Environment, Void> {
 	return Reader<Environment, Void>{ env in
 		let db = DB(path: env.path)